 IMMUNE SYSTEM RESPONSE TO DOUBLE HELIX WATER

-Does Double Helix Water produce immune response?
+Does Double Helix Water produce an immune response?

-The first study on the health benefits and immune support of Double Helix Water was done by B. Bonavida, Ph.D.
-Professor at UCLA and notable for his work in Microbiology, Immunology & Molecular Genetics, and author of over a dozen scientific books on these subjects and many more scientific papers.
-A heavy weight when it comes to research.
+The initial research on the health benefits and immune support of Double Helix Water was done by Benjamin E. Bonavida, Ph.D., a Professor at UCLA who is notable for his work in Microbiology, Immunology & Molecular Genetics.
+Dr. Bonavida has authored over a dozen scientific books and papers published in peer-reviewed scientific journals.
+He is considered a prominent and meticulous researcher.

-The samples of Double Helix Water produced such a high immune response during testing it was thought that the samples had been contaminated by some drug or other factor.
+The samples of Double Helix Water produced such a high immune response during testing it was asserted by some, that the samples had been contaminated by a drug or other factor.
 This was tested for and found not to be the case.
 All results seen in testing were purely due to Double Helix Water.

 In a way they were right, normal water does not.
 No one anywhere contests that assertion.
 Any observed changes in the study are due to the presence of stable water clusters (now called Double Helix Water), not water.